B-UMMI/proBait/README.md

                         List of coverage values used to evaluate bait performance. proBait will generate a report per coverage value.
 An equal number of identity values must be provided to the --report-identities parameter to pair with the coverage values.
-  -tsv, --tsv-output    Output bait set in TSV format (first column includes the bait sequence identifier and the second column includes
+  -tsv, --tsv-output    Output bait set in TSV format (the first column includes the bait sequence identifier, and the second column includes
                         the bait DNA sequence).
 ```